-In a perfect world, all the interviewers will be good at doing their job and use only suitable questions in an interview.
+In a perfect world, all HR managers and recruiters would be good at their job.
+They would always know what they were doing, and they would use only right questions when interviewing job applicants.
 However, we do not live in a perfect world.

-Any question that touches you personally or question your age, marital status, race, etc. is illegal according to US laws.
-I am speaking about the following bad interview questions:
+Any question that relates to job applicants’ age, marital status, race, or religion, can be deemed illegal according to US laws.
+I am speaking about the following questions:

 - Do you have any children?

 If you are a job applicant, remember that you have a right to refuse answering.
 Actually if someone asks you these questions, the best thing to do is to stand up, shake their hand, thank them for an opportunity, and leave the room–because it won’t be a good place to work at.

 If you are an employer, you should avoid these questions at all costs.
 I understand that you may have a certain team of people at place already.
 Perhaps, Muslim would fit your team of workers better than a Christian, or a single man would fit better than a married one.

 It would be a complete fallacy to believe that employers never consider such things while hiring new employees.
 After all, the harmony on the workplace matters.
 The better the people get along each other, the greater results the team will achieve.
 But you should use other means of understanding the personal matters.

 Look at the social media profiles of the candidates.
 Check their Facebook page, their Instagram account.
 Nowadays (regretfully) every person is on the network, and they share pretty much everything about them.
 This should give you a good hint about their opinions and beliefs, and whether they would fit to your existing team of people.

 Second group of bad questions consists in questions that are unrelated to the job.
 Let’s imagine a job interview for a position of a secretary.
 Some bad interview questions for this particular interview include, but are not limited to:

 - Have you ever managed a group of people?